zhukovka/wix-style-react/docs/CONTRIBUTING.md

 ### Adding new component

-* Check [Adding new components](https://github.com/wix/wix-style-react/projects/1) project if someone already working on your component or there is an open issue for that component
-* If no one is working on it and no issue exists:
-    * create a new issue for your component;
+* If no one is working on the new component and no issue exists, create a new issue for your component and assign it to yourself;
-    * add it to [Adding new components](https://github.com/wix/wix-style-react/projects/1) -> “In Progress”;
-    * assign it to yourself.
+* Stick to the UX design that is specified in the [Zeplin](https://app.zeplin.io/project/5864e02695b5754a69f56150).
 * Add the component docs to [stories](https://github.com/wix/wix-style-react/tree/master/stories)

     > refer to [Badge docs](https://github.com/wix/wix-style-react/blob/master/stories/Badge/index.js) for example.